Approval and Maintenance of Higher Education Courses Procedure

 Purpose

-This procedure describes the processes used to approve the following for higher education courses and units:
+This procedure describes the processes used to approve the establishment, amendment and discontinuation of award and non-award courses, units and short courses.

 Scope

-This procedure applies to the approval and maintenance of all higher education award courses (including higher degree by research), non-award enabling and foundation courses, and units that are newly created, to be modified, reactivated, or discontinued.
+This procedure applies to the approval, amendment, discontinuation and reactivation of all higher education award courses (including higher degree by research), non-award courses (including enabling and foundation courses), units, and short courses.

 Definitions